mendrugory/torip/README.md

 # torip
-Python3 library for Tornado web framework to locate IPs or server names
+Python library for Tornado web framework to locate IPs or server names

+torip has been developed and tested using Python3.4

 ## Available APIs